Yotane/credit-fraud-spend-intelligence/README.md

 ## Conclusion

-This project demonstrates that for financial tabular data:
+This project demonstrates that for financial tabular

 1. **Start with LightGBM or XGBoost defaults** - They are often sufficient for production
 2. **Prioritize class imbalance handling** for fraud detection tasks